am1099/bdg-test/README.md

 # Intro

-This technical test is designed so that you can do as little or as much as you want.
-It's a chance to demonstrate your knowledge of: PHP, MySQL, HTML, CSS, Javascript.
+This technical test was coded using: PHP, MySQL, HTML, CSS, Javascript.

 # Deliverables